 OneNet can verify our receipt, the OneNet contracted pricing and the date returned to our client.
 We cannot verify payment status or questions related to anything outside of the network contract.

-Bill inquires related to the status of payments and non-OneNet related pricing should be directed to the applicable injured worker’s employer, workers’ compensation carrier, auto liability insurer or TPA.
+Bill inquires related to the status of payments and non-OneNet related pricing should be directed to the applicable claimant or injured worker’s employer, workers’ compensation carrier, auto liability insurer or TPA.

-The fastest way to locate a OneNet PPO pricing sheet is to access UHCprovider.com > Link > UnitedHealthcare OneNet PPO pricing.
+The fastest way to locate a OneNet PPO pricing sheet is to access the UnitedHealthcare Provider Portal at uhcprovider.com > Sign In > Claims & Payments > UnitedHealthcare OneNet PPO pricing.
 Pricing sheets show the allowed amount of your bills after the application of OneNet bill pricing.
 They do not show the final bill adjudication by the payer, which could include pricing for charges that the payer identifies as non-payable, ineligible or the patient’s responsibility.
-The EOB or remit created by the employer, carrier, insurer or administrator will identify charges deemed not payable for workers’ compensation or auto liability.
+The EOB or remit created by the applicable claimant or injured worker’s employer, workers’ compensation carrier, auto liability insurer or TPA will identify charges deemed not payable for workers’ compensation or auto liability.

 If you do not have internet access, or if you cannot find the information for the Procura client you need on our website, call 1-877-461-3750.